Negash

 Negash is a village in the Tigray Region of Ethiopia, which straddles the Adigrat to Mekelle road 10 km north of Wukro.
 It is located in Wukro woreda.

 History

-Negash is considered to be the earliest Muslim settlement in Africa; a cemetery from the 7th century CE has been excavated inside the village boundaries.
+Negash is considered to be the earliest Muslim settlement in Africa.
 The Futuh al-Habasha records Ahmad ibn Ibrahim al-Ghazi visited the tomb of Ashama ibn Abjar in Negash during his invasion of the province of Tigray (around 1537).
 Negash is also known for having one of Africa's oldest mosques, that is the Al Nejashi Mosque.

 In 2020 during Tigray War, the Al Nejashi Mosque was heavily damaged from shelling and looting.

 Demographics

 In the statistical tables of the 2007 census published by the Central Statistical Agency, the kebele Negash is located in is reported to have a total population of 7,753 of whom 3,607 are men and 4,146 women; they are distributed amongst 1,689 households in 1,626 housing units.
 Although it is known for its particular relationship with Islam, 98.2% of the population follows the Ethiopian Orthodox Tewahedo Church, the 1.1% of the population is Protestant, and the remaining 0.7% is Muslim.